Department of Chemistry

 Current Activities

 (ii) Aerosols in the atmosphere profoundly impact human health, radiative transfer, weather, and climate.
 We combine experimental and theoretical approaches to investigate nucleation, growth, and transformation of aerosols at the fundamental molecular level.
 These include elucidation of the formation of thermodynamically stable clusters from molecular complexes and clusters, the growth of stable clusters to nano- and submicrometer-sized particles, and transformation and properties of submicrometer-sized particles.
-The chemical and physical properties of aerosols are measured to assess their effects on weather, human health, visibility, and climate.
+The physicochemical properties of aerosols are measured to assess their effects on weather, human health, and climate.

 Educational Background